 Employer branding is the internal culture a company creates based on their brand story, and how employees live out the brand values both internally and externally.

-The importance of employer branding in organizations
+The importance of employer branding in organisations

 - Attracting and retaining top talent